rightson/network-programming/README.md

 Project 4: a [sock (proxy) server](np4-sock/spec/NP_project4.pptx) which should support sock4 protocol.

-The projects were asked to be written in C/C++, to make code clean, some C++11 syntax sugers are used.
+The projects were asked to be written in C/C++, to make code clean, some C++11 syntax sugers were used.

-The code isn't written for optimizing performance but for proof-of-concepts.
+The code wasn't written for optimizing performance but for proof-of-concept.